Ironies of Medical Education: Fatal Flaws!

 Ahmed Sher has returned to his village with new medicines and little money left.
 He did finally get his turn but, only time will tell if this time the doctors were able to diagnose Sher’s daughter’s illness correctly and give her the treatment to end her drawn-out suffering.

 About the Author: Saman Iffat is a 3rd Year M.B.B.S student in Sir Syed College of Medical Sciences.
-She can be reached [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013